Unified Framework for Histopathology Image Augmentation and Classification via Generative Models: Method

-The final weighted objective can be regarded as learning each task weights of each output losses.
-Larger temperature value $\sigma$ gives less contribution of loss function, while smaller $\sigma$ increases its weight.
-The function is regulated by the last three terms when $\sigma$ is too small.
+$L_{mlw}$ can be regarded as learning the weights of each output loss.
+A larger temperature value, $\sigma$, results in a reduced contribution to the loss function, whereas a smaller $\sigma$ increases its weight.
+When $\sigma$ is very small, the function is predominantly regulated by the last three terms.
+Our experiments indicate that the range of $\sigma$ values impacts model performance during training.
+Consequently, differently from the approach of \cite{kendall2018multi}, we utilize $\exp \left(-\sigma\right)$ as weights for different losses.
+This allows $\sigma$ to act as an infinitely regularized value, enhancing the model's performance by providing a more balanced loss function across various tasks.
+The total loss $L_{total}$ is shown as the following: